trixi-framework/Trixi.jl/docs/src/time_integration.md

 In Trixi.jl, the former approach is implemented by means of convex optimization using the [Convex.jl](https://github.com/jump-dev/Convex.jl) package.

 The resulting stability polynomial $P_{p;S}$ is then used to construct an optimized Runge-Kutta method.
-Trixi.jl implements the [Paired-Explicit Runge-Kutta (P-ERK)](https://doi.org/10.1016/j.jcp.2019.05.014) method, a low-storage, multirate-ready method with optimized domain of absolute stability.
+Trixi.jl implements the [Paired-Explicit Runge-Kutta (PERK)](https://doi.org/10.1016/j.jcp.2019.05.014) method, a low-storage, multirate-ready method with optimized domain of absolute stability.

-### Paired-Explicit Runge-Kutta (P-ERK) Schemes
+### Paired-Explicit Runge-Kutta (PERK) Schemes

-Paired-Explicit Runge-Kutta (P-ERK) or `PairedExplicitRK` schemes are an advanced class of numerical methods designed to efficiently solve ODEs.
+Paired-Explicit Runge-Kutta (PERK) or `PairedExplicitRK` schemes are an advanced class of numerical methods designed to efficiently solve ODEs.
 In the [original publication](https://doi.org/10.1016/j.jcp.2019.05.014), second-order schemes were introduced, which have been extended to [third](https://doi.org/10.1016/j.jcp.2022.111470)- and [fourth](https://doi.org/10.48550/arXiv.2408.05470)-order in subsequent works.

-By construction, P-ERK schemes are suited for integrating multirate systems, i.e., systems with varying characteristics speeds throughout the domain.
+By construction, PERK schemes are suited for integrating multirate systems, i.e., systems with varying characteristics speeds throughout the domain.
-Nevertheless, due to their optimized stability properties and low-storage nature, the P-ERK schemes are also highly efficient when applied as standalone methods.
+Nevertheless, due to their optimized stability properties and low-storage nature, the PERK schemes are also highly efficient when applied as standalone methods.

 #### Tutorial: Using `PairedExplicitRK2`

-In this tutorial, we will demonstrate how you can use the second-order P-ERK time integrator.
+In this tutorial, we will demonstrate how you can use the second-order PERK time integrator.
 You need the packages `Convex.jl` and `ECOS.jl`, so be sure they are added to your environment.

 1. First, you need to load the necessary packages: